EwanCharnleyUniversity/PhysicsSimulator/src/README.txt

 	- Get Inputs to work for the window, and use that to parse in basic camera movement.
 		- Later change would be to make the camera able to change its worldspace rotation depending on the mouse.

-	- Abstract the Buffer, main goal is to make it able to parse in outside data such as models or hard-coded vertex arrays to load stuff, rather than use a hard-coded cube for testing.
+	- Abstract the Buffer, main goal is to make it able to parse in outside data such as models or hard-coded vertex arrays/vector to load stuff, rather than use a hard-coded cube for testing.
 		- Might split it up if it is necessary.

 	- Move all code relating to OpenGL shader and Buffer loading into the Graphics Folder.